a280558071/UC_Solvedby_BendersDecomp/README.md

 # Unit Commitment solved with/without Benders Decomposition
 - This is a MATLAB program example for Unit Commitment problem.
 You could choose to solve it with/without Benders Decomposition (BD).
 - You are suggested to read "UC.pdf" (in Chinese) for more information.
+(Thanks to Biao Zhao (赵彪) in my research group for his contribution in writing this document)
 - The YALMIP function export() is used to export optimization model parameters for BD.
 # Case data and model formulations
 - are given in  https://yalmip.github.io/example/unitcommitment/ and [1].